 - Eating oats regularly can reduce bad LDL cholesterol, finds a study.

-- Brocolli, which is a folate-rich food, is good for heart health, especially for those with rheumatoid arthritis, found experts at The University of Texas Health Science Center at Houston (UTHealth).
+- Brocolli, a folate-rich food, is good for heart health, especially for those with rheumatoid arthritis, found experts at The University of Texas Health Science Center at Houston (UTHealth).

 - Omega-3 fats strongly protect heart health, confirm researchers.